AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/entry-management.md

 <!--
 Due to the 30-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 30 days.
 Indeed, as we remove all information about persons who entered the journey 30 days after they enter, we cannot know the person entered previously, more than 30 days ago. -->

-Unitäre Journeys (beginnend mit einem Ereignis oder einer Zielgruppen-Qualifizierung) enthalten einen Schutzmechanismus, der verhindert, dass Journeys fälschlicherweise mehrmals für dasselbe Ereignis ausgelöst werden.
-Der erneute Profil-Eintritt wird standardmäßig fünf Minuten lang vorübergehend blockiert.
-Wenn beispielsweise ein Ereignis um 12:01 Uhr eine Journey für ein bestimmtes Profil auslöst und um 12:03 Uhr ein weiteres eintrifft (unabhängig davon, ob es sich um dasselbe Ereignis oder ein anderes handelt, das dieselbe Journey auslöst), wird diese Journey für dieses Profil nicht erneut gestartet.

-Der Schlüssel wird auch verwendet, um zu überprüfen, ob sich eine Person in einer Journey befindet.
+Der Schlüssel wird verwendet, um zu überprüfen, ob sich eine Person in einer Journey befindet.
 Eine Person kann nicht an zwei verschiedenen Stellen in derselben Journey sein.
 Das System lässt daher nicht zu, dass sich derselbe Schlüssel, z.
 B. der Schlüssel CRMID=3224, an verschiedenen Stellen in derselben Journey befindet.

 ## „Zielgruppe lesen“-Journeys{#entry-read-segment}